buistvn/portfolio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these instructions.

 ### Prerequisites